Letter from the President

 The Friends of the Hampsted Public Library

 The Friends have provided funds for so many things the library might otherwise not have, such as the Children’s Summer Reading Program, entertaining and informative monthly programs, and numerous museum passes.
-All are costly, but available at no charge to library patrons.
-The list is long and includes new technology such as the Nook, a new outdoor sign for the library, a much needed new refrigerator, a defibrillator, and even the construction of a room within the library to house our very profitable thrift shop, and that’s just within the ‘recent’ past!
+All costly, but available at no charge to library patrons.
+The list is long, and includes new technology such as the Nook, a new outdoor sign for the library, a much needed new refrigerator, a defibrillator, audio visual system, and even the construction of a room within the library to house our very profitable Thrift Shop.
+And that’s just within the ‘recent’ past!

 In closing, I would like to thank each and every one of you.
-Your membership in the Friends has been vital to the success of our library and in providing the many things our community has come to enjoy year after year.
-We are so fortunate to have a library such as ours, complete with a staff of talented, dedicated individuals and behind the scenes, not wizards with wands but a great group of people who are aptly called “The Friends of the Hampstead Public Library”.
+Your membership in the Friends has been vital to the success of our library in providing the many things our community has come to enjoy year after year.
+We are so fortunate to have a library such as ours, complete with a staff of talented, dedicated individuals, and behind the scenes, not wizards with wands but a great group of people who are aptly called, “The Friends of the Hampstead Public Library”.

-Marcia A. Blaine
+Marcia A. Blaine,